Ralim/IronOS/Documentation/Settings.md

 ### Setting: Restore default settings?

-Resets settings and calibrations to defaults included with the installed firmware version.
+Resets settings and calibrations to defaults included in the installed firmware version.
 Does NOT erase custom user boot up logo's.

 On device help text: